BhavyaManam/srm-internship-for-reactjs/README.md

 **git push origin master** : This command is used to push the changes to github repository.

+**Important note if we want to push the changes again(?second time) we have to fetch and pull**

+**git fetch origin** : This command is used to fetch the changes to remote.(Here the default remote name is origin)

+**git pull origin master** : This command is used to pull the repository in Github.

+**git push origin master** : This command is used to push the chnages from localfolder to Github Repository.

+## Day 03:

+## Introduction to Html5:

+                         Html5 stands for Hyper Text MarkUp language used to create web pages and the version is 5.
+                         Generally web page is divided into 3 parts:
+                                       1. Head part(title,Navigation,Meta)
+                                       2. Body part(content)
+                                       3. Foot part
+                         Html5 uses series of elements to display the content,these elements are enclosed with tags.
+                         SYNTAX: <STARTTAG> Content </ENDTAG>

 #### Different types of Elements in Html5: